top of page

 Sustrans Transforming Mobility research shows that 81% of disabled people support the provision of a better experience when they are changing between different types of transport.
 Sustrans is now developing a new strategy which includes a focus on joining walking, wheeling and cycling with buses, trams and trains.
 The Transforming Mobility project was delivered in partnership with Transport for All and funded by the Motability Foundation.

-• Tim Burns, Head of Research, Sustrans
+• Tim Burns, Head of Research, Walk Wheel Cycle Trust (formerly Sustrans)

 What do people want from mobility hubs?